25prabhu10/notes/docs/Concepts/CI-CD/Docker.md

 A way to **package application** with **all** the **necessary dependencies** and **configuration**

-- Portable artifact, easily shared and moved around.
+- Portable artifact, easily shared and moved around

 Need of containers: